Estimate Time6 min

 How to get a good credit score

 Boosting your credit score mostly means adopting habits that also help your finances overall, so it's a win-win.
-Here are strategies to help improve your credit score—and potentially your bottom line.
+Here are some strategies to help improve your credit score—and potentially your bottom line.

 • Consistently pay your bills on time.
 Payment history is the biggest part of your credit score calculation (35% for FICO scores), so this is one of the most effective ways to bump up your score.